Maths

 pyhdtoolkit.maths.utils.get_magnitude(value: float) int[source]

-New in version 0.8.2.
+Added in version 0.8.2.

 Returns the determined magnitude of the provided value.
 This corresponds to the power of 10 that would be necessary to reduce value to a \(X \cdot 10^{n}\) form.
 In this case, n is the result.

-value (float) -- value to determine the magnitude of.
+value (float) -- Value to determine the magnitude of.

-The magnitude of the provided value, as an int.
+int -- The magnitude of the provided value, as an int.

 Examples